cccp421/CV-piano/README.md

 4. Hand with all fingers.

 # Deployed on JETSON NANO
+## Go to the ['jetson Branches'](https://github.com/cccp421/CV-piano/tree/jetson) for more details.
 It is recommended to burn a new SD card and to configure the environment directly in the system environment.
 **Configuration environment:** `JetPack4.6.1, Cuda10.2, Python3.6.9`
 ## MediaPipe installation